forrestdavis/NLPScholar/Install.md

 After the installation, you must close your terminal and open a new one for the changes to take effect.

-## Create the `nlp` Environment

-First, run the following command to update the `conda` packaging tool to the latest version:

     conda update -n base -c defaults conda conda update conda
     pip install --upgrade pip

+## Create the `nlp` Environment

-Next, make sure you're in the toolkit directory and run the following command.
+Make sure you're in the toolkit directory and run the following command.
 It will create a new `conda` environment containing the libraries you need to run the toolkit.

     conda env create -f environment.yml